albar965/littlenavmap-manual/src/en/USERPOINT.rst

 be assigned to the respective field in all selected userpoints.
 Unchecked fields will not be altered for any of the userpoints.

-In combination with the powerful search function, this allows for bulk changes like fixing an invalid region and simultaneously changing the visibility range for the affected userpoints:
+In combination with the search function, this allows for bulk changes like fixing an invalid region and simultaneously changing the visibility range for the affected userpoints: